Category Archives: Science Fiction Films

 David Dunn (Willis) is a regular guy who works as a college football stadium security guard.
 He is a former star college quarterback whose dreams of stardom never materialized because of a car accident.
 He lives a somewhat melancholy yet decent life with his wife Audrey (Robin Wright) and son Joseph.

 One day David boards a train.
-The train experiences a devastating derailment with an enormous casualty number.
+The train experienced a devastating derailment with an enormous casualty number.
 David awakes in the hospital to find that he is the sole survivor of the wreck.
 He is left unscathed.

 Elijah Price (Samuel L. Jackson) arrives on the scene as a mysterious comic book expert who takes a liking to David and his experience.
 He offers a bizarre explanation as to why David escaped without a single scratch that counters Elijah’s health- he is a frail man who is constantly at risk of breaking his bones.